Writer Profile

 The Movement of Cultural Properties Accompanying Collection

-However, looking at the current state of cultural properties, it is clear that movement has been repeated throughout history regardless of genre.
+However, looking at the current state of cultural properties, it is clear that movement has been repeated throughout a long history regardless of genre.
 Inside a building adjacent to the Archbasilica of Saint John Lateran in Rome, there is a marble staircase called the Scala Sancta, which is said to have originally been in Pontius Pilate's palace in Jerusalem and climbed by Jesus for his trial.
-Similarly, in Loreto, Italy, there is a house said to have been inhabited by the Virgin Mary in Nazareth, which was allegedly carried across the sea by angels in the 13th century.
+Similarly, in Loreto, Italy, there is a house said to have been inhabited by the Virgin Mary in Nazareth, which is believed to have been carried across the sea by angels in the 13th century.
 Regardless of the truth of these legends, there are many examples of church murals and stained glass now housed in museums due to the demolition or damage of buildings.
-There are also cases like The Cloisters (the medieval art branch of the Metropolitan Museum of Art in New York), where a medieval monastery in France was actually dismantled and relocated.
+There are also cases like The Cloisters, the medieval art branch of the Metropolitan Museum of Art in New York, where a medieval monastery in France was actually dismantled and relocated.
 Once an object is recognized as a cultural property, movement might be considered its destiny.
 The Century Akao Collection, which forms the core of KeMCo, and the art collection of Keio University as a whole, have gathered as a result of such movements.
 KeMCo is a "vacant lot" that provides an artificial space for accumulated cultural properties and helps them acquire new contexts.

-However, KeMCo does not intend to further centralize cultural properties that are already stored in various parts of Keio University or casually displayed at the Kojunsha (Mita) or the Jukukan-kyoku (Keio Corporate Administration), except in cases where evacuation is necessary due to noticeable damage.
-As highlighted in a section of the "Selections from the Cultural Properties," there are many historical buildings in Mita, Hiyoshi, and Shinanomachi.
+However, KeMCo does not intend to further centralize cultural properties that are already stored in various parts of Keio University or casually displayed in the Kojunsha or the Jukukan-kyoku (Keio Corporate Administration), except in cases where evacuation is necessary due to noticeable damage.
+As highlighted in a dedicated section of the "Selections," there are many historical buildings in Mita, Hiyoshi, and Shinanomachi.
 The Mita Campus, in particular, is lined with atmospheric buildings designed by Sone Chujo Architectural Office and Fumihiko Maki, including the Enzetsukan (Public Speaking Hall) and the Old University Library, which are Important Cultural Properties.
-Fortunately, due to its compact size for a main campus of a comprehensive university, the entire campus is already a museum.
-KeMCo is located along Sakurada-dori just outside the campus, facing historical buildings like the Old University Library and the Jukukan-kyoku across the garden.
-This position symbolically represents the connection of the museum space of the Mita hill to the world outside the university.
-KeMCo is an organization whose philosophy is to function as a hub for the "distributed museum," focusing on the diversity of cultural properties and connecting them widely through the associative power unique to a university.
+Fortunately, its compact size for a main campus of a comprehensive university means the entire campus is already a museum.
+KeMCo is located along Sakurada-dori just outside the campus, facing historical buildings like the Old University Library and the Jukukan-kyoku (Keio Corporate Administration) across the garden.
+This position symbolically represents the connection of the Mita hill museum space to the outside of the university.
+KeMCo functions as a hub for the "distributed museum," with the philosophy of looking at the diversity of cultural properties and connecting them broadly through the associative power unique to a university.

-As the title "Cross-Scape" suggests, the inaugural exhibition aims to create new landscapes through the intersection of cultural properties and the intersection of people through those properties.
-The exhibition consists of two interlocking projects: "Script-Scape: Writing and Form in Masterpieces from the Century Akao Collection" and "Gathered-Scape: Landscapes of Gathering from the Cultural Properties of Keio University."
-These celebrate the beginning of the exchange between the Century Akao Collection and cultural properties related to Keio University, which have gathered in the new "vacant lot" of KeMCo upon its opening.
-Furthermore, in response to the "Script-Scape" exhibition focusing on the forms of Japanese characters, the "(Western) Script-Scape: Typefaces and Movable Type in Western Rare Books from the Keio University Library" exhibition will be held at the Library Exhibition Room, another part of the distributed museum.
+As the title "Cross-Scape" suggests, the inaugural exhibition aims to create new landscapes through the intersection of cultural properties and the interaction of people through those properties.
+The exhibition consists of two interlocking projects: "Script-Scape: Writing and Form in Masterpieces from the Century Akao Collection" and "Gather-Scape: Gathering Landscapes from the Cultural Properties of Keio University."
+These celebrate the beginning of the exchange between the Century Akao Collection and cultural properties related to Keio University, which have gathered in the new "vacant lot" of KeMCo upon the opening of the Museum Commons.
+Furthermore, in response to the "Script-Scape" exhibition focusing on the forms of Japanese characters, the "(Western) Script-Scape: Typefaces and Movable Type in Western Rare Books from the Keio University Library" exhibition will be held at the Library Exhibition Room, one of the distributed museum sites, using Western rare books from the library.
 Characters are not mere symbols.
-Closely observing typefaces and handwriting that have changed according to the era and purpose as a single image expands interest to writing instruments like brushes and quills.
-This further connects to the work "FFIGURATI #314," newly created by Keio University alumnus and artist Enrico Isamu Oyama for the KeMCo StudI/O on the 8th floor of the East Annex.
-This artwork can be interpreted as "characters" written by Oyama using aerosol paint without directly touching the support material (in this case, curtains and pillars).
-Additionally, in May, an international symposium titled "Book-Scape: Associative Landscapes Created by Book Culture" will be held, focusing on the cultural landscape seen by regarding books as art.
+Closely observing typefaces and handwriting that have changed according to the era and purpose as a single image expands interest to writing instruments like brushes and quill pens used to write them.
+This further connects to "FFIGURATI #314," a new work created by Keio University alumnus artist Enrike Isamu Oyama for the KeMCo StudI/O on the 8th floor of the East Annex.
+This artwork can be interpreted as "characters" written by Mr. Oyama using aerosol paint without directly touching the support material (in this case, curtains and pillars).
+Additionally, in May, the international symposium "Book-Scape: Associative Landscapes Created by Book Culture" will be held, focusing on the cultural landscape seen by regarding books as art.
 The associations surrounding characters will likely accelerate further.

-The experience of seeing the exhibits up close and feeling their texture as objects expands virtually from the East Annex to the outside of Mita Campus.
-Through the "Keio Object Hub" (KOH)—a cross-search service for university-held cultural properties provided by KeMCo—the web of associations spreads to cultural properties in other "distributed museums" and even to objects worldwide.
-KeMCo's mission is to provide a matrix for opening up new landscapes one after another: physically tracing the miscellaneous and diverse cultural properties unique to a university, giving them academic meaning, disseminating them as dynamic content utilizing the digital web of associations, and repeatedly updating them while receiving feedback from around the world.
+The experience of seeing exhibits up close and feeling their texture as objects expands virtually from the East Annex to the outside of Mita Campus.
+Through the "Keio Object Hub" (KOH)—a cross-search service for university-held cultural properties provided by KeMCo—the web of associations spreads to cultural properties of "distributed museums" in other districts and even to objects worldwide.
+KeMCo's mission is to provide a matrix for opening up new landscapes one after another: physically tracing the miscellaneous and diverse cultural properties unique to a university, giving them academic meaning, disseminating them as dynamic content using a digital web of associations, and repeatedly updating them while receiving feedback from around the world.

-We look forward to your physical and digital visits to Keio University's first museum, and the world's first Museum Commons, as it finally opens its doors.
+We look forward to your physical and digital visits to Keio University's first museum, and the world's first Museum Commons, which is finally opening its doors.

 (This series ends with this issue.)